dm2912/Crystal/README.md

 * This theme is NOT TO BE USED COMMERCIALLY!!!!!!!
 * Compatability is designed for Emuelec.
 Only systems supported by Emuelec are being themed.
++ See licence file for sources, credits and licence.